php-flasher/php-flasher.github.io/docs/framework/laravel.md

         | Flash bag type mapping
         |-----------------------------------------------------------------------
         | This option allows you to map or convert session keys to PHPFlasher
-        | notification types. on the right side are the PHPFlasher types
+        | notification types.
+On the left side are the PHPFlasher types.
-        | On the left side are the Laravel session keys that you
+        | On the right side are the Laravel session keys that you want to
-        | want to convert to PHPFlasher types.
+        | convert to PHPFlasher types.
+        |
+        | For example, if you want to convert Laravel's 'danger' flash
+        | messages to PHPFlasher's 'error' notifications, you can add
+        | the following entry to the mapping:
+        |     'error' => ['danger'],
         */
         'mapping' => [
             'success' => ['success'],